Skip to main content

 What is Medical Billing?

-Medical billing is the process by which healthcare organizations submit and follow up on claims with health insurance companies to receive payment for services rendered.
-Medical billing translates the medical code into a billing claim.
+Medical billing is the process by which healthcare organizations prepare, submit, and follow up on claims with health insurance companies and/or patients to receive payment for services rendered.

-What does a Medical Coder and Biller do?
+What are the Primary Responsibilities of a Medical Coder and Biller?

 What is Medical Billing